The Conversation Monopolizer

 Conversation should be a dialogue-a going back and forth process with both people getting to share their ideas.
 Healthy conversation is like playing catch.
 You throw the ball of conversation back and forth but one person does not go into a monologue.

 Most of us learned “My turn, your turn” in kindergarten.
 Narcissistic people learned “My turn.
 My turn.
 And still my turn.
 And you know what, it is always going to be my turn.”
 Some do monologue talking because they like the sound of their own voice or are overly fascinated with their own ideas.
 Often the need to control lies underneath other reasons for nonstop talking.

-But there are variations that give rise to hogging the conversation.
 Here are some other reasons people talk more than their share of the time.

 - Anxiety Discharge.
 Some people talk nonstop out of anxiety and a nervous energy that they need to discharge.
 This is not narcissistic behavior but is their way to keep anxiety from building up.

 - Control the Conversation.
 Some use a constant barrage of words to keep their anxiety down as they need to control the environment.
 They get heightened anxiety if there are pauses in the conversation or when they fear that something might be said which would threaten their sense of self.